Social Media in a Crisis – a Look at Sabra Hummus and Listeria

 The same was true on Facebook.
 There was just one post about the crisis.
 A comment from the husband of a pregnant woman elicited the same rote response, suggesting calling a doctor.
 Other customers called out Sabra, demanding better answers and compensation –

 That’s a really weak answer Sabra.
 Of course a person who ate your contaminated product should follow up with their doctor, but what are YOU going to do about it?
 How are YOU going to support and compensate anyone who has been affected or has been frightened by eating one of your recalled products?

 As for their blog, Sabra could have spread the link more widely.
 Part of the list had a French translation.
-Hence the list and the blog post should have been translated into both French and Spanish.
+Hence there should have been a translation into both French and Spanish for the list and the blog post.

 It’s as if Sabra did fine to start but then stumbled.
 They seem to have recovered, though, and are back to posting recipes now, much later.